TheTrueBark/TyranidScreeps2.0/docs/console.md

 Each room section shows the stored energy along with workforce counts.
 The numbers are displayed as `current/max` for miners, haulers, builders and upgraders based on the latest spawn evaluation.
+When a manual spawn limit is set for a role, the value is appended as `manual limit: X` so rooms can be throttled for testing.
+Use `debug.setSpawnLimit(room, role, amount)` where `amount` can be a number or `'auto'` to clear the override.
 This helps track whether the colony is meeting its target creep limits at a glance.